AI-secure/DecodingTrust/README.md

 **Note we use `gpt-3.5-turbo-0301` (with time stamp) released in March instead of `gpt-3.5-turbo` for sake of model evolution to ensure reproducibility.**

-Currently, we have supported evaluating all the causal LLMs **hosted in Huggingface**.
+Currently, we have supported evaluating all the causal LLMs **hosted in Huggingface** or hosted locally.
 Specifically, we have tested the following open LLMs:

 - `Llama-v2-7B-Chat`
 - `Vicuna-7BAlpaca-7B`